-Passed medical fit on 12th June 1899, sheet 2 further describes Private 6265 Thomas Lee of the 1st Battalion with fresh complexion, grey eyes, black hair, measuring 127 lbs standing 5' 8¼".
-Sporting an almost obligatory mustache in these later photographs adds a dashing touch to the uniformed veteran.
+Passed medical fit 12th June 1899, Private 6265 Thomas Lee of the 1st Battalion is described with fresh complexion, grey eyes, black hair, measuring 127 lbs standing 5' 8¼".
+An almost obligatory moustache added a dashing touch to this uniformed veteran.

 Private Lee elected and is permitted to extend service with the Colours for another 8 years dating from 1st April 1904.
 Granted Class I Service pay of 6d per diem, this daily allowance increased to 7d just a few months later.
 A January 1907 posting apparently sends him to Malta.
 After 3 months training, thats where on 13th May he achieved this Mounted Infantry Certificate.

 Military experiences and personal details are further confirmed by updated hand written entries found in a titled Soldiers Small Book.
-Despite pocket sized dimensions, there are over 50 pages containing rules, penalties and instructions ranging from button cleaning to when and exactly how to salute officers.
-Battle field survival tips even includes several recipe's, utilising resourceful ways for cooking plus washing.
+Despite pocket sized dimensions, there's over 50 pages containing rules, penalties and instructions ranging from button cleaning to when and exactly how to salute officers.
+Battle field survival tips even has several recipe's, utilising resourceful ways for cooking plus washing.

 Mr Lee brought his wife to Huthwaite, where they claimed a now past address at 4 Pilsworth Yard.
 They never had children of their own, but did take pity on several Renshaw children.
 Their mother heartlessly left the youngsters behind to care for themselves.
 Other families took in Wilfred, Mable and John, while their toddler brother Harry became homed and raised by Tom and Annie Lee.
 Unofficial adoption meant they all kept their Renshaw surname, although heir to this Lee memorabilia was often called Harry Lee.